ethrlrnr/pc-toolbox/README.md

 **pc-alert-get.py**
 - Grab alerts from Prisma Cloud.
-- Note: Specify your parameters in the commandline and run.
+- Note: Specify your parameters in the command-line and run.
 Results will be saved to a CSV file.

 Example:
 ```